 If athlete's foot does not get better in 2 to 4 weeks with self-care, or frequently returns, see your health care provider.
 Your provider may prescribe:

 - Antibiotics to treat bacterial infections that occur from scratching

 Athlete's foot almost always responds well to self-care, although it may come back.
 Long-term medicine and preventive measures may be needed.

 - Your foot is swollen and warm to the touch, especially if there are red streaks.
 These are signs of a possible bacterial infection.
 Other signs include pus, drainage, and fever.

 - You have diabetes or a weakened immune system and develop athlete's foot.

-Also call your doctor if athlete's foot symptoms do not go away within 2- 4 weeks of self-care treatments.
+- Athlete's foot symptoms do not go away within 2 to 4 weeks of self-care treatments.